Table of contents

 No infra-level integration Fully designed for advanced cold email infrastructure

 👉 If you’re sending serious cold emails, Warmforge gives you control, visibility, and scale, all in one place.
+As a comprehensive warm up service, it’s especially suited for users running advanced email marketing campaigns who need robust email warm up services, domain reputation management, and seed list testing for the best deliverability results.

 ✅ Who Should Use Warmy.io (And Who Shouldn't)